 - Where one mate divorces or leaves the other mate without giving a divorce (for reasons other than adultery of that mate or the other mate), both mates cannot remarry and if they do, they both can be disfellowshiped for adultery.
 For example, if a victim of domestic violence leaves her husband, she cannot date or remarry.
 If she does divorce and remarry, she can be disfellowhiped.
 Oftentimes, its the innocent wife who suffers one way or the other, by either remaining single or getting disfellowshiped.

-- If one mate divorces for reasons other than adultery and proceeds to remarry, that mate has entered into an adulterous marriage and an be disfellowshipped.
+- If one mate divorces for “unscriptural reasons other than adultery and then proceeds to remarry”, that mate has entered into an adulterous marriage and subsequently be disfellowshipped.
 That mate do have the legal freedom to remarry but not the “scriptural freedom to remarry”.

 Watchtower’s New Light

 The November 30, 2021 Announcements to Bodies of Elders (available on avoidjw.org) addressed the question “If a Christian divorces his wife without Scriptural grounds and then marries another person, how does the congregation view the previous marriage and the new marriage?

 The response in part is: